jschreuder/Middle/README.rst

 The implementations can be atomic in nature: just performing one task.
 Composing complex capabilities by choosing which simple middlewares you decorate or add to the stack.
-Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7, PSR-15 and PSR-17; aimed at PHP 7.1.
+Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7, PSR-15 and PSR-17; as of version 2.0 aimed at PHP 8.0.

 Check out the `Middle skeleton <https://github.com/jschreuder/Middle-skeleton>`_ application to get an example setup running quickly.

-*Note: all examples use Zend Diactoros, but any PSR-7 compatible library will work as well.*
+*Note: all examples use Laminas Diactoros, but any PSR-7 compatible library will work as well.*

 ----------------------------